-- How comfortable and capable do you feel in each role?
+- How comfortable and capable do you feel in each leadership role?

-- What role might you need to play more or less frequently to be even more successful?
+- What leadership roles might you need to play more (or less) frequently to be even more successful in your career?

 Shifting Into a New Leadership Role

-For those who want to take on expanded responsibility, certain shifts are required in order to grow and lead across each of the 4 roles.
-Our research has identified 6 crucial shifts that new leaders –or leaders of any level – must make in order to be successful:
+For those who want to take on expanded responsibility, there are 6 crucial shifts that new leaders must make in order to be successful:

-- Relationships: You’ll want to shift from the role of “friend” to the role of “boss” when at work.
-This means being able to have performance conversations that help others own their own impact.
+- Relationships: You’ll want to shift from the role of “friend” to the leadership role of “boss.”

 - Attitude: You’ll need to delegate the work and not try to do it all yourself anymore.